BLACK BOX

 People Popsicles

-The manifest isn't a number on a counter.
-It's the reason the walls exist.
+The manifest isn't a number in a database.
+It's the reason the factory has walls.

 • narrative